ionic-team/ionic-site/guide/0.1/ui.md

 Enough with the theory, let's jump in and start building a real app!

-The Todo list app is pretty might a right of passage for frameworks, so we will walk through the process of building one with Ionic.
+The Todo list app is pretty much a right of passage for frameworks, so we will walk through the process of building one with Ionic.

 First, we need to figure out what the interface layout of our application is going to be.
 We have a ton of choices when it comes to UI design on mobile.
 There are a few standard layouts, like tabs and side menus, but there are practically infinite custom layouts that we could implement if we really wanted to (which Ionic encourages!).
 For the sake of this example, we are going to pick a simple Side Menu layout.